Looking for Cloud Services or Professional Support? Check restheart.com

 Important

-The example protobuffer-contacts shows how to transform the request and response content to and from a different format than expected by a Service.
+For a practical example of transforming request and response content to and from a different format than expected by a service, refer to the protobuffer-contacts example.